 To ensure their products follow these teachings, Islamic banks usually appoint a Supervisory Board to scrutinise any new products before they are offered to customers to ensure they're up to scratch.

-Anyone.
+Anyone can open one.
 You don't need to be a Muslim or actively practicing Islam to choose a Sharia account.

-Sharia banking follows ethical guidelines set down by Islam, but many of these rules will appeal to non Muslims as well.
+Sharia banking follows ethical guidelines set down by Islam, but many of these rules will appeal to non-Muslims as well.

 However, there are other ethical banking products on the market that aren't Sharia compliant so make sure you shop around to find the right account for you.

-The main difference between a sharia compliant savings account and a normal savings account is they will not pay interest.
+The main difference between a Sharia-compliant savings account and a normal savings account is they will not pay interest.